Duality-Based Fixed Point Iteration Algorithm for Beamforming Design in ISAC Systems: An FPI Algorithm for Solving Problem

 \subsubsection{FPI of the Dual Problem}

 Proposition~\ref{prop:dual_characterization}~(b) motivates the following FPI:

 starting from an initial point $\v \beta^{(0)}$ to solve problem \eqref{eq:dual2}.
-While prior work has established the convergence of \eqref{eq:fp_iter} when $\m B \succ \m 0$, the general case where $\m B$ is semidefinite or indefinite presents significant challenges.
-In such scenarios, multiple fixed points may exist (as shown in Fig. \ref{fig:alg_behaviour}), and the convergence to the correct optimal $\v \beta^\star$ depends critically on the initial point $\v \beta^{(0)}$.
+While prior work has established the convergence of \eqref{eq:fp_iter} to the unique fixed point when $\m B \succ \m 0$, the general case where $\m B$ is semidefinite or indefinite presents significant challenges.
+In such scenarios, multiple fixed points may exist (see Fig.~\ref{fig:alg_behaviour} and Appendix~\ref{apd:multiple_fp_example} for an illustrative example), and the convergence to the correct optimal $\v \beta^\star$ depends critically on the initial point $\v \beta^{(0)}$.

-The following theorem provides rigorous convergence guarantees of the FPI in \eqref{eq:fp_iter}.
-The proof, which is omitted here for brevity, essentially amounts to verifying that $J(\v \beta) = I(\hat{\v \beta} + \v \beta) - \hat{\v \beta}$ is a standard interference function in \cite{yates1995FrameworkUplinkPower} with a proper choice of $\hat{\v \beta}$.